NullDev/YT-Anti-Anti-Adblock/README.md

 It automatically closes the "Ad blockers are not allowed on YouTube" popup and un-pauses the video for you. <br>
 Hopefully even fast enough so that you don't even notice 😸 <br><br>
 **Note:** This is _not_ a replacement for your Ad-Blocker. <br><br>
 It literally only closes the popup.
 And unpauses the video.
-Uh, yea.
+Uh, yea. <br>
 Oh and the script auto updates.
 Which is neat.
 I guess.

 <hr>